Privacy Impact Assessment register

 - the previous site visited.

 This information is analysed to show broken links in our web site, bottlenecks, and other site problems.
 We use this information to redesign for efficiency of use.

 No attempt will be made to identify anonymous users or their browsing activities unless legally compelled to do so, such as in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the internet service provider's log files.

 The NBA is concerned with protecting personal information it collects.
 We will take all reasonable steps to protect the personal information we hold from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-Your personal information will only be stored on a password protected ICT system which complies with the Australian Government Protective Security Policy Framework.
+Your personal information will only be stored on a password protected ICT system which complies with the Australian Government Protective Security Policy Framework and the Australian Signals Directorate’s Information Security Manual.
 This includes ensuring that information we store is only accessed by authorised officers that require access to undertake their official functions and roles and safeguarding the accuracy and completeness of information provided to us.
-We will not store your personal information in a cloud and we will only store your personal information within Australia.
-Sensitive personal information will have very restricted access placed on it and will be managed under strict governance requirements which will vary depending on the nature of the information and the Blood Sector ICT system concerned.

 The key role of the NBA is to: